Gestalt psychology: Law of continuity

+The law of continuity: intersecting objects are perceived as uninterrupted entities, allowing the background key to be seen as a single, continuous whole.

 The law of continuity (also known as the law of good continuation) states that elements of objects tend to be grouped together, and therefore integrated into perceptual wholes if they are aligned within an object.
 In cases where there is an intersection between objects, individuals tend to perceive the two objects as two single uninterrupted entities.
 Stimuli remain distinct even with overlap.
 We are less likely to group elements with sharp abrupt directional changes as being one object.
 For example, the figure depicting the law of continuity shows a configuration of two crossed keys.
 When the image is perceived, we tend to perceive the key in the background as a single uninterrupted key instead of two separate halves of a key.

 Law of past experience

 The law of past experience implies that under some circumstances visual stimuli are categorized according to past experience.
 If objects tend to be observed within close proximity, or small temporal intervals, the objects are more likely to be perceived together.
 For example, the English language contains 26 letters that are grouped to form words using a set of rules.
 If an individual reads an English word they have never seen, they use the law of past experience to interpret the letters "L" and "I" as two letters beside each other, rather than using the law of closure to combine the letters and interpret the object as an uppercase U.